-Like social listings, video results are integrated into organic results and have a customized snippet.
-They show a thumbnail of the video, a publication date, and the name of the video channel.
-If multimedia content is part of your marketing strategy, leveraging Google's video results is an absolute must.
+Like social listings, trending video results are integrated into organic results and have a customized snippet.
+They show the thumbnail of the video, the publication date, and the name of the video channel.
+If multimedia content is part of your marketing strategy, leveraging Google's video results is an absolute must-have.

 1. Create video content.